maxmurdoch/flock/src/pages/products/hobbyist.md

       title: 2.
 Customise your policy
     - image: ../../images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay and you're good to go!
-Your policy documents are instantly emailed to you.
+        Pay and instantly receive your policy documents via email.
+Then you're all set to fly!
       title: 3.
 Get flying
   title: 'How Flock Cover works '
 risk: